IBM/varnish-operator/docs/run-on-separate-worker-pool.md

     This prevents all pods from scheduling on that node unless you already have pods with matching toleration

 1. Label the nodes for the ability to schedule your varnish pods only on that nodes.
-Those labels will be used in your VarnishService configuration later.
+Those labels will be used in your VarnishCluster configuration later.

     ```bash
     $ kubectl label node 10.94.177.179 role=varnish-cache